 Part of Larter's inspiration for becoming an actress was her friendship with fellow model Amy Smart.
 Larter met the aspiring actress while they were both modeling in Italy and the two eventually were roommates in Los Angeles.
-Smart appeared in "Varsity Blues" with Larter and went on to roles in movies such as "Road Trip," "Rat Race," "The Butterfly Effect" and "Crank."
+Smart appeared in "Varsity Blues" with Larter and had gone on to roles in movies such as "Road Trip" (pictured), "Rat Race," "The Butterfly Effect" and "Crank."

 Lily Cole, who has modeled for Vogue magazine and was named 2004 Model of the Year by the British Fashion Awards, made her first leading movie role opposite Heath Ledger in "The Imaginarium of Doctor Parnassus" (pictured).
 She also appeared in 2012's "Snow White and the Huntsman."

 Cybill Shepherd was a cover model for Glamour, Vogue and Brides magazines in the late 1960s and early '70s before making the leap to movies with roles in "The Last Picture Show" and "Taxi Driver."